Calcutta (1794 ship): Career

 On 1 November 1799, Calcutta sailed from Deal for India.
 Before she departed she undergone outfitting at a cost of £3,879 7s 9d.
-On 20 November she sailed from Portsmouth for Bengal.
+On 20 November, she sailed from Portsmouth for Bengal.

 On 11 January 1800, Calcutta was at Plymouth.
 She had been on her way to India from London when she was taken, and retaken.

-On 1 December 1799 HMS Aimable and Glenmore encountered the French frigate Sirène, Citoyen Reignaud, captain, and French corvette Bergère, which were sailing to France from Cayenne.
+On 1 December 1799, HMS Aimable and Glenmore encountered the French frigate Sirène, Citoyen Reignaud, captain, and French corvette Bergère, which were sailing to France from Cayenne.
 Bergère was carrying Victor Hugues as a passenger.
 The French vessels had with them the East Indiaman Calcutta, which they had captured the same morning; René Lemarant de Kerdaniel was captain of the prize crew on Calcutta.
-Glenmore recaptured Calcutta while Aimable engaged Sirène and Bergère.
+Glenmore recaptured Calcutta, while Aimable engaged Sirène and Bergère.
 A 35-minute action ensued before the two French vessels departed.
 Sirène had as prisoners Captain Haggy, Calcutta's master, her first and second mates, and 50 of her lascars and seamen.
-Calcutta arrived in Plymouth on 12 January 1800.Naval Chronicle, Vol. 3, p.79.
-On 18 January 50 lascars were landed from Calcutta and taken to China House, which served as a hospital.
+Calcutta arrived in Plymouth on 12 January 1800.
+On 18 January, 50 lascars were landed from Calcutta and taken to China House, which served as a hospital.
 The lascars were sick and suffering from the cold.
 Kerdaniel spent four months on a hulk in Chatham, before being sent back to France on parole.

 As of 1 January 1801, Calcutta of 700 tons, appeared on a list of "ships belonging to Calcutta" with M'Donald, master, Haggey & M'Donald, owners.